loopstack-ai/swe-demo-template/README.md

 ## VSCode Setup

-Create a `.idea/task.yaml` file in your VSCode project.
+Create a `.vscode/task.json` file in your project and restart VSCode.

 The task makes a http request to your local loopstack instance to trigger a new automation run